 As the days get shorter and the temperatures continue to drop during winter, some people experience depression-like symptoms.
-Robert Farra PhD, Director of Solutions for Depression and Anxiety at NorthShore, shines some light on commonly asked questions relating to Seasonal Affective Disorder (SAD).
+Kayleigh Georgia Parent, L.C.S.W, Individual and Relational Psychotherapy, at NorthShore shines some light on commonly asked questions relating to Seasonal Affective Disorder (SAD).

 Q: What is seasonal affective disorder?

 Q: Why do many people experience depression before the holidays?

 Q: How can people combat seasonal depression?
 Any concrete tips?